thandal/nanopy/README.md

 Install the library by running `python setup.py build && python setup.py install`.

+Although not part of the package, the light wallet included in the repository is a good reference to understand how the library works.

 ## Wallet options
 * The wallet looks for default configuration in `$HOME/.config/nanopy-confs/<network>.conf`.
   * Default mode of operation is to check state of all accounts in `$HOME/.config/nanopy-confs/<network>.conf`.